ChiaraAuriemma/SonART/README.md

 1. Start a tunnel by running : ngrok http 1234
 2. You’ll see a public URL like https://xxxx.ngrok.io that forwards to your local service.
 3. Open the file SonART_code.ipynb on Google Colab.
-4. In the Processing connection section, enter the address and port.
+4. In the Processing connection section, enter the host and port found in the "Forwarding" line displayed in the terminal.
+The host usually look like this: 2.tcp.eu.ngrok.io
 5. On Colab make sure you are using the GPU.
 6. Run all the cells in notebook
 7. You will be asked to grant access to Google Drive, please authorize it.